Acupuncture for Sciatica

 Postural and Mechanical Strain

-How Acupuncture Helps Sciatic Nerve Pain
+How We Address Sciatic Nerve Pain

 Patient Experiences With Sciatica Treatment

-“I went hoping to find relief for sciatic nerve pain and that's exactly what I found.” — Bryant A.
+— Luisa P.“I went hoping to find relief for sciatic nerve pain and that’s exactly what I found.
+The treatment helped, and I was also shown exercises to do at home with amazing results.”

 When to Seek Imaging or Medical Evaluation